We live in this messed up era where almost relationships are more common than real ones. Thanks to that fact, dating is more complicated.

 Talk to him and see what is the problem.
 If he refuses to call you his girlfriend, refuse to be his almost-girlfriend.

 3. The secret type of relationship

-When the two of you are together, everything is great.
+When the two of you are texting or hanging out together, everything is great.
 Between the four walls of your or his place, you are the happiest couple alive.

 Problems begin when it comes to introducing you to other people and making your relationship public.

 He might even give you some reasons why you still can’t go public with your relationship and if you listen closely, none of his excuses make any sense.